Mulders95/sql/02_activities/assignments/Assignment2.md

 Cost - More cost effective to retain less data

-relevancy - the old address is likely no longer relevant.
+relevancy - the old address is likely no longer relevant